Small Cap Value Q4 2019

 N/M: For those annual periods with less than five portfolios included for the entire year, dispersion is not presented as it is not considered to be meaningful.

 The Cooke & Bieler Small Cap Value Equity Composite (Composite), whose inception date is August 1, 2008, currently includes all fully discretionary, fee paying, small cap value equity portfolios managed for more than one month.
 During 2012, the minimum market value for inclusion in the composite was $500,000.
 Prior to 2012, the minimum market value for inclusion was $2,500.
-For investment purposes, small-cap equity investing is generally defined as investing in securities of companies whose market capitalizations are within the range of the Russell 2000® Index at the time of purchase.
+For investment purposes, we generally define small cap equity securities as those of companies whose market capitalization is greater than $350 million and within the Russell 2000® Index at initial time of purchase.
 Securities are selected using the firm’s fundamental, bottom-up approach.
 Portfolios are more concentrated, typically holding approximately 40-60 securities.
 The Composite was created in April 2010.

-For comparison purposes, the composite is measured against the Russell 2000® Value Index.
-The Russell 2000® Value Index measures the performance of those Russell 2000® companies with lower price-to-book ratios and lower forecasted growth values.
+For comparison purposes, the Composite is measured against the Russell 2000® Value Index.
+The Russell 2000® Value Index measures the performance of those Russell 2000 companies with lower price/book ratios and lower forecasted growth rates.
 The index returns are provided to represent the investment environment existing during the time periods shown and are not covered by the report of independent verifiers.
-Each index is fully invested and includes the reinvestment of income.
-The returns for each index do not include any transaction costs, management fees, or other costs.
 Russell Investment Group is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
 Russell® is a trademark of Russell Investment Group.